Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 To stop or restrict editing of PDF documents you need to control document functionality that could be used to edit text and copy/paste content.
 This is the core basis of any PDF DRM system – stopping use of any functions that could be used to modify or copy content.

-You may want to restrict PDF editing of content but let users add and edit annotations – PDF restrictions should be flexible enough to let turn off all PDF editing or just allow annotation creation and editing.
+You may want to restrict PDF editing of content but let users add and edit annotations and fill in forms – PDF restrictions should be flexible enough to let you turn off all PDF editing or just allow annotation creation, editing and form filling.

 The easiest way to restrict PDF printing is by controlling the ability of users to make printed copies (which could be scanned or photocopied).
 PDF DRM software achieves this functionality by disabling all print functionality.

-Sometimes printing has to be allowed for operational reasons, but then you may need to add watermarks to the print-out, either to make it difficult to scan or photocopy successfully, or to associate the name of the authorized user so that it is clear where the copy came from.
+Sometimes printing has to be allowed for operational reasons so you can enable unlimited printing or limit the number of times a PDF can be printed.
+If you enable printing then you might want to add watermarks to the print-out, either to make it difficult to scan or photocopy successfully, or to associate the name of the authorized user so that it is clear where the copy came from.
 See prevent printing.

 Restrict PDF copying & copy paste